FactorySimPy/FactorySimPy/README.md

 ## Documentation

-The full API reference, tutorials and example notebooks live at **GitHub Pages**:
+The full API reference, tutorials and example is available at:

 ```
 https://factorysimpy.github.io/FactorySimPy/